RiskThinking/work-samples/Data-Engineer.md

 1. Calculate the moving average of the trading volume (`Volume`) of 30 days per each stock and ETF, and retain it in a newly added column `vol_moving_avg`.
 2. Similarly, calculate the rolling median and retain it in a newly added column `adj_close_rolling_med`.
 3. Retain the resulting dataset into the same format as Problem 1, but in its own stage/directory distinct from the first.
+4. (Bonus) Write unit tests for any relevant logic.

 ## Problem 3: Integrate ML Training